Rings of almost everywhere defined functions: Introduction

 \section{Introduction}

 Consider a commutative ring $\R,$ which we always assume to have a unit.
 For any field $\FF$ a question of general interest is whether or not $\R$ is isomorphic to a subring of the ring $\FF^X$ of $\FF$\=/valued functions on a suitable set $X$ (with addition and multiplication defined pointwise).
-In particular if $\FF$ is the field of real numbers $\RR,$ then partial answers to this question are provided e.g.~by the Gelfand--Naimark theorem for commutative real $C^*$\=/algebras and by the real Nullstellensatz: \begin{itemize} \item If $\R$ is a commutative real $C^*$\=/algebra with trivial $^*$\=/involution $r^* \coloneqq r$ for all $r\in \R,$ then $\R$ is isomorphic to the ring of $\RR$\=/valued continuous functions on a compact Hausdorff space $X.$ \item If $\R$ is a finitely generated commutative real algebra and formally real (i.e.~$\sum_{j=1}^k r_j^2 = 0$ with $r_1, \dots, r_k \in \R$ implies $r_1 = \dots = r_k = 0$), then $\R$ is isomorphic to the ring of polynomial functions on a real algebraic set. \end{itemize} However, it is not hard to show that there cannot be a general answer along the lines of the real Nullstellensatz -- more precisely, whether or not $\R$ is isomorphic to a subring of the ring $\RR^X$ on some suitable set $X$ cannot be decided by examining only finitely generated subrings of $\R$:
+For example, if $\FF$ is algebraically closed and $\R$ a finitely generated $\FF$-algebra (i.e.~a quotient of a polynomial ring over $\FF$), then Hilbert's Nullstellensatz \cite{hilbert:Nullstellensatz} provides the answer: $\R$ is isomorphic to a subring of $\FF^X$ for suitable $X$ if and only if $\R$ has no non-zero nilpotent elements.
+If $\FF$ is the field of real numbers $\RR,$ then Hilbert's Nullstellensatz does not apply, but answers to the above question are provided e.g.~by the Gelfand--Naimark theorem for commutative real $C^*$\=/algebras \cite[Lemma~1]{gelfand.naimark:ImbeddingofNormedRingsIntoRingOfOperators} and by the real Nullstellensatz \cite{risler:nullstellensatz}: \begin{itemize} \item If $\R$ is a commutative real $C^*$\=/algebra with trivial $^*$\=/involution $r^* \coloneqq r$ for all $r\in \R,$ then $\R$ is isomorphic to the ring of $\RR$\=/valued continuous functions on a compact Hausdorff space $X.$ \item If $\R$ is a finitely generated commutative real algebra and formally real (i.e.~$\sum_{j=1}^k r_j^2 = 0$ with $r_1, \dots, r_k \in \R$ implies $r_1 = \dots = r_k = 0$), then $\R$ is isomorphic to the ring of polynomial functions on a real algebraic set. \end{itemize} However, it is not hard to show that there cannot be a general answer along the lines of the real Nullstellensatz -- more precisely, whether or not $\R$ is isomorphic to a subring of the ring $\RR^X$ on some suitable set $X$ cannot be decided by examining only finitely generated subrings of $\R$:

 As an example take $\R = \RR(x),$ the field of rational functions in one variable $x.$ Every finitely generated subring $\ring S \subseteq \RR(x)$ is isomorphic to a subring of $\RR^{\RR \setminus P}$ with $P\subseteq \RR$ the finite set of poles of elements of $\ring S.$ Yet $\RR(x)$ itself cannot be isomorphic to any subring of $\RR^X$ for any set $X$ because there does not even exist a single unital ring morphism $\varphi \colon \RR(x) \to \RR$ as this would lead to the contradiction $1 = \varphi\bigl((x-\varphi(x))^{-1}\bigr) \varphi\bigl(x-\varphi(x)\bigr) = 0.$